 Benefits and success scenarios

-In the accounting model, also known as the BI model, the data science team would produce reports and presentations on a recurring basis (usually monthly and quarterly).
+In the accounting model, also known as the BI model, the data science team produces reports and presentations on a recurring basis (usually monthly and quarterly).
 The data science team would inform the organization of notable movements in top-level metrics.
-Once the team identifies an interesting trend, they would work with product teams to investigate the root cause.
-Thus, quite frequently, playing detective becomes a main part of the data science team under the accounting model.
+Once the team identifies an interesting or worrying trend, they would work with product teams to investigate the root cause.
+Thus, quite frequently, playing detective becomes a main activity of the data science team under the accounting model.

-There are two main drawbacks to this model:
+There are three main drawbacks to this model:

-b.
+c.
 Underutilizing technology.
 Having monthly and quarterly reports be the only function of the data science team is failing to fully gauge product quality before reaching certain calendar milestones.
-If product changes are leading to less usage in a certain market or for a certain group of users, the drop happens a launch at a time, not a quarter or even a week at a time.
-A product opens up to misuse and abuse a launch at a time.
+If launches are leading to less usage in a certain market, the drop happens a launch at a time, not a quarter or even a week at a time.
+A product opens up to misuse a launch at a time.
 Data security is breached a launch at a time.
-Determining the launch that led to decreased usage in a particular geography or language after many features have shipped is an impossible tasks; so is determining the launch that led to abusive behavior due to incorrect incentives.
+Identifying the launch that led to decreased usage in Japan after many launches is an impossible task; so is determining the launch that created incorrect incentives for abusive behavior.

 c.
 Low quality and stale data.
-Every new launch creates new sources of data that need to be incorporated back into existing metrics and should be considered in future analyses.
-Accounting data scientists miss all of the important updates, and usually rely on stale data for analyses.
+Every launch creates new sources of data that need to be incorporated back into existing metrics and considered in future analyses.
+Accountant data scientists miss all important updates, and usually rely on stale data for analyses.
 It is difficult to be involved in instrumentation from the sidelines.
 This is a drawback of all fully centralized models.

-Reporting on quarterly trends of company metrics and their leading indicators is valuable practice.
-The centralized aspect of the BI team allows for a holistic view of the SBU, thereby leading to recommendations and decisions leading to global optimizations that can balance and correct local decisions.
+Reporting on quarterly trends of company metrics is valuable practice.
+The centralized aspect of the BI team allows for a holistic view of the SBU, thereby leading to decisions leading to global optimizations that can balance and correct local decisions.
 This work is something that the data science team should be tackling as their charter, regardless of the model under practice.